From a curiosity-driven email project to a privacy-first suite for your inbox, Slack, and calendar — built with AI.

 The original Immersion demo video (2013)

-Immersion launched on June 30, 2013.
-By coincidence, this was less than a month after the first news stories about NSA surveillance programs broke, and the word "metadata" had suddenly entered everyday conversation.
-Most people had never thought about what metadata was, and Immersion gave them a way to experience it firsthand — not as an abstract concept, but as a vivid, personal map of their own social life.
+Immersion launched on June 30, 2013, less than a month after the first news stories about NSA surveillance programs broke.
+The word "metadata" had suddenly entered everyday conversation, and most people had never stopped to think about what it meant.
+Immersion gave them a way to experience it firsthand — not as an abstract concept, but as a vivid, personal map of their own social life.

 The experience was surprisingly emotional.
 People saw relationships they'd forgotten about, life transitions marked by shifting clusters of contacts, and the quiet drift of friendships they hadn't realized were fading.
-As one Network World reviewer put it after analyzing his 13.4 years of Gmail and 216,507 emails: the tool revealed the shape of a life.
+After analyzing his 13.4 years of Gmail and 216,507 emails, one Network World reviewer wrote that the tool revealed the shape of a life.
 Some users reached out to old contacts they hadn't written to in years after seeing them at the edge of their network.

-The project was framed by its creators as being about "self-reflection, art, privacy, and strategy."
-As co-creator Daniel Smilkov told ABC News: "People are constantly emailing and messaging each other.
+The creators described it as being about "self-reflection, art, privacy, and strategy."
+Co-creator Daniel Smilkov told ABC News: "People are constantly emailing and messaging each other.
 We wanted to show people that email is a rich and underexplored data field."
 The TED Blog ran a behind-the-scenes feature, and WBUR (Boston's NPR station) described it as "a self-portrait made from metadata."

 "For the press, Immersion was the tool that allowed you to PRISM yourself."